 A contractor is a person who is awarded a contract to perform work and who performed the work personally or through his or her employees.
 A prime contractor is a contractor who is awarded a contract to perform work but who subcontracts all or part of the work to other contractors.
 A subcontractor is hired by a prime contractor to perform all or part of the work on a contract.
 A subcontractor files a contractor affidavit when the subcontractor completes its part of the project.
-A prime contractor or contractor files a contractor affidavit when the subcontractor completes its part of the project.
+A prime contractor or contractor files a contractor affidavit when the entire project is completed.

-Go to the Minnesota Department of Revenue's website to submit a withholding contractor affidavit for approval.
+Go to the Minnesota Department of Revenue's website to submit a withholding Contractor Affidavit Requirements for approval.